aranggitoar/eoc/README.md

 # Emulator, OS, Compiler (EOC)

-A comprehensive educational project on computers from hardware, system software, to application software.
+A comprehensive educational long-term project on computers from hardware, system software, application software, which would also illustrate how code gets to machine code and vice versa.

 ## Contents

-The device to emulate would be Cortex A-53 processor which implements the Armv8-A architecture.
-It will run an RTOS similar to FreeRTOS (?).

-## Steps

-1. Emulator, so we can run the OS on an emulated hardware,
-2. OS, so we can have a platform to target with the compiler,
-3. Compiler, so we can learn about compilation.
+Currently, an Intel 8051AH microcontroller emulator and an exokernel-based hard real-time operating system are being written.
+Later on a compiler of C/Python to the A51 assembly will be implemented.